salojoo/sliding_window/README.md

 Bucket sort makes the application instantaneous and easily capable of realtime processing.
 The drawback with bucket sort, is that it needs a predefined range of values as the size of the bucket.
 It can only be applied if the value range is small enough

-### Original naive solution using sort
+### Original naive solution
-time ./sliding_window -input data/test4.csv -output data/sort4.csv -window 10000 -algorithm sort
+$ time ./sliding_window -input data/test4.csv -output data/naive4.csv -window 10000 -algorithm naive

 Processing file data/test4.csv